 Exactly what it sounds like.
 Instead of pulling your chin over the bar, continue going until your upper chest touches the bar.
 You can start with kipping and then work your way toward dead hang chest to bar pull-ups.

 Plyometric Pull Ups

-These are any type of pull up where your hands leave the bar.
-For example, doing a pull up with enough force to leave the bar, clap at the top, and then catch yourself on the bar.
+These are any type of pull-up where your hands leave the bar.
+For example, do a pull-up with enough force to leave the bar, clap at the top, and then catch yourself on the bar.

 I can’t do these but I’ve seen them done on YouTube!

 This is a great workout for your abs and core while also doing some pull-ups.
 It’s very simple.

 Draw your legs up to a 90° angle, and hold them there throughout the entire motion of the pull-up.
 It’s much more difficult to hold them on the way down!
 I like a variation that adds some movement.

 Draw your legs up to 90 degrees, do a pull-up, come back down while holding your legs to 90 degrees, and then lower the legs.
 Repeat until failure.